-This discrepancy is due to two factors: \begin{itemize} \item The first one is the choice of representation -- $(\CC^{d+1})^{\otimes n}$ -- which simplifies the Nested Bethe Ansatz. \item} Note however that we are really only interested in the {\em on-shell}\/ Bethe vector, as will be explained right below: that is, only in the the class $S^\lambda$ {\em modulo the relations of $K^{\loc}_{\hat T}(T^*(P_-\backslash G))$} (the Bethe equations for infinite twist). \junk{maybe refer to papers like \url{https://arxiv.org/pdf/math/0610517.pdf} or \url{https://arxiv.org/pdf/math/0610398.pdf} and refs therein. somehow this is also related to the fact that the symmetric group (in general, Weyl group) acts transitively on the fixed points. (should be same as minuscule?) which restricts us to $T^*(P_-\backslash G)$ (any other case among quiver varieties?)} See also \cite{AO-quasimap} for an extensive discussion of off-shell Bethe vectors in a geometric context.
-At the moment, we do not know how to extend to $T^*(P_-\backslash G)$ the more complicated method of \cite{artic46,artic68} in order to expand products of off-shell Bethe vectors. \end{rmk}
+This discrepancy is due to two factors: The first one is the choice of representation -- $(\CC^{d+1})^{\otimes n}$ -- which simplifies the Nested Bethe Ansatz. } Note however that we are really only interested in the {\em on-shell}\/ Bethe vector, as will be explained right below: that is, only in the the class $S^\lambda$ {\em modulo the relations of $K^{\loc}_{\hat T}(T^*(P_-\backslash G))$} (the Bethe equations for infinite twist). \junk{maybe refer to papers like \url{https://arxiv.org/pdf/math/0610517.pdf} or \url{https://arxiv.org/pdf/math/0610398.pdf} and refs therein. somehow this is also related to the fact that the symmetric group (in general, Weyl group) acts transitively on the fixed points. (should be same as minuscule?) which restricts us to $T^*(P_-\backslash G)$ (any other case among quiver varieties?)} See also \cite{AO-quasimap} for an extensive discussion of off-shell Bethe vectors in a geometric context.
+At the moment, we do not know how to extend to $T^*(P_-\backslash G)$ the more complicated method of \cite{artic46,artic68} in order to expand products of off-shell Bethe vectors. \end{rmk*}